HorvathTeddy/virtual-assistant/README.md

 "play {youtube video}"

 2) Get the time.
-If the computer hears the word "time"
+- If the computer hears the word "time"

 3) Search Wikipedia
+- If the computer hears the word wikipia.

 4) Computer tells you a programming joke.
 If the computer hears the word "joke."